 '''

-trace variable vmd_pick_atom w mol_weight_trace_fctn
+trace add variable ::vmd_pick_event write mol_weight

 '''

 And now the residue masses will be printed automatically when an atom is picked.
-To turn this off, trace vdelete vmd_pick_atom w mol_weight_trace_fctn
+Make sure to turn off the trace when you are done with it (e.g. your plugin's window gets closed):